-Want to sell your old iPhone - perhaps with one eye on the iPhone 8 launch later this year?
+Want to sell your old iPhone - perhaps with one eye on the iPhone 8?
 You might want to consider how much you'll get for your old one, and the best methods and places for selling a second-hand iPhone.

 See also: Which iPhone should I buy?